wolf-math/aaronwolfdev/docs/Coding/Python Docs/Reference/int.md

 ### `denominator`

 Returns the denominator of the integer.
-While integers always have a denominator of 1 the attribute exists for all number types.
+While integers always have a denominator of 1 the attribute exists for multiple number types.

 ```python
 >>> (5).denominator